https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Tours typically cover major landmarks like Rector’s Palace, once the seat of government, and the grand Sponza Palace.

-You’ll also visit lesser-known spots and hear fascinating anecdotes about daily life in medieval Dubrovnik.
+You’ll also visit lesser known spots and hear fascinating stories about daily life in medieval Dubrovnik.

 Some tours focus on specific themes, such as Dubrovnik’s literary heritage or its role in modern conflicts.